oracle-quickstart/oci-hpc/README.md

 ```

 ### Policies for autoscaling or resizing:
 As described when you specify your variables, if you select instance-principal as way of authenticating your node, make sure your generate a dynamic group including one or more instance in a compartment and all the functions of the compartment.
-Example with the dynamic group *instance_principal*
+Example with the dynamic group *instance_principal*.
+If the dynamic group is created in a different identity domain, you will have to use IdentityDomainName/

 ```
 All {instance.compartment.id = 'ocid1.compartment.oc1..aaaXXXX'}